Table of Contents

 Many research studies have shown that cross-linking may prevent further vision loss in over 95% of patients and improve vision in 60-81% of patients treated.

-Is corneal cross-linking like LASIK?
+Is Corneal Cross Linking like LASIK?

 No. LASIK is a procedure that reduces or, in some cases, may even eliminate the need for glasses or contact lenses by removing corneal tissue.
 The cross-linking treatment does not remove tissue.
 The purpose of cross-linking is to prevent further deterioration of vision for most patients and to potentially improve vision.
 Patients will typically require a lower eyeglass prescription or can have an easier time being fit with contact lenses.